Grive/grive/README.md

     pkg install git cmake boost-libs yajl libgcrypt pkgconf cppunit libbfd

+### Build Debian packages

+On a Debian/Ubuntu/Linux Mint you can use `dpkg-buildpackage` utility from `dpkg-dev` package to build grive.
+Just clone the repository, `cd` into it and run

+    dpkg-buildpackage -j4

+### Manual build

 Grive uses cmake to build.
 Basic install sequence is

     mkdir build